mhelvens/latex-delta-modules/README.md

 latex-delta-modules
 ===================

-a LaTeX package that offers delta modeling techniques for designing families of documents in a modular way
+feature-based programming in LaTeX code using delta modeling techniques